Agapio7/wandb-cicd/Readme.md

 wandb-cicd

-These are resources for CICD and ML course.
+These are resources for W&B CICD and ML course.